vanessavargas/vanessavargas/README.md

 <h3 align="center">A enthusiast and passionate about technology!</h3>

 <h3 align="left">
-About me:</h3>
+About me: </h3>
-I have a bachelor's degree in Information Systems and a specialist in Strategic Project Management and Agile Methodologies.
-In his spare time, apprentice gamer and aspiring Masterchef.
-Besides being a mother, at all times :)
+I have a bachelor's degree in Information Systems and specialize in Strategic Project Management and Agile Methodologies.
+In my free time, I enjoy gaming and exploring the world of gastronomy.
+Motherhood is a significant part of my life, and I fully embrace it.

-I'm passionate about technology and recently migrated to development.
-I love studying, learning and sharing my knowledge.
+Passionate about technology, I recently transitioned to the field of development.
+I am enthusiastic about continuous learning and find joy in sharing my knowledge with others.

 <h2 align="left">Technologies</h2>
 <div style="display: inline_block; margin-botton: 10px">